John Kennedy Toole: Final years

 Toole tried to maintain a sense of normality and enrolled in Tulane in the fall of 1968 with the hopes of acquiring a Ph.D.
 He took a course studying Theodore Dreiser, on whom he had lectured while at Hunter, and was particularly interested in Dreiser's close relationship with his mother and his anti-Catholic beliefs.
 The assassinations of Robert F. Kennedy and Martin Luther King Jr. in 1968 added to his feelings of grief and heightened his paranoia.
 Several of Toole's longtime friends noticed he had an increasing sense of feelings of personal persecution.
 Toole went to see his friend Bob Byrne at his home in August 1968, where he again expressed sadness and humiliation that his book would not be published.
 Toole told Byrne that people were passing his home late in the night and honking their car horns at him, that students whispered about him behind his back, and that people were plotting against him.
 Byrne had a talk with him, which he felt, for the time being, calmed him down.

 In the months before his suicide, Toole, who was usually extremely well groomed, "began to appear in public unshaved and uncombed, wearing unpolished shoes and wrinkled clothes, to the amazement of his friends and students in New Orleans."
 He also began to exhibit signs of paranoia, including telling friends that a woman who he erroneously thought had worked for Simon & Schuster was plotting to steal his book so that her husband, the novelist George Deaux, could publish it.

 Toole became increasingly erratic during his lectures at Dominican, resulting in frequent student complaints, and was given to rants against church and state.
 Toward the end of the 1968 fall semester, he was forced to take a leave of absence and stopped attending classes at Tulane, resulting in his receiving a grade of incomplete.
 The Tooles spent Christmas of 1968 in disarray with Toole's father in an increasing state of dementia, and Toole searching the home for electronic mind-reading devices.

 Death

 When Toole was unable to resume his position at Dominican in January 1969, the school had to hire another professor.
-This greatly upset his mother and on January 19, 1969, they had a horrible final argument.
+This upset his mother and on January 19, 1969, they had an argument.
 He stopped by the house the next day to pick up some things and spoke only to his father, as Thelma was out at the grocery store.
 He left home for the final time and withdrew $1,500 (equivalent to $12,500 in 2022) from his savings account.
 After a week she called the police, but, without any evidence as to his whereabouts, they took a report and waited for him to surface.
 Thelma became convinced that Toole's friends the Rickels knew where he was and called them repeatedly, even though they denied knowing where he had gone.